Sandara Park: Fashion

-Park features some of the most iconic and memorable styles in the Korean industry, ranging from her signature tail lilt eye make-up, to her bold hair styles and clothing.
-Labeled a pioneer of unconventional trends, her first appearance in Lollipop sporting her 'palm-tree' hairstyle became the most famous and widely parodied style in 2009 and remains an iconic piece in K-pop.
-In particular, her 2012 look, for which she had shaved a portion of her trademark locks for the promotional single "I Love You", attracted massive media attention and initially garnered mixed reactions, but was nonetheless praised for its shock factor and contradictory styling to the typical girl-group 'look'.
+Park's style has impacted the Korean industry, ranging from her signature tail lilt eye make-up, to her bold hair styles and clothing.
+Her first appearance in Lollipop sporting her 'palm-tree' hairstyle became widely parodied style in 2009 and remains a notable piece in K-pop.
+Her 2012 look, for which she had shaved a portion of her trademark locks for the promotional single "I Love You", attracted massive media attention and initially garnered mixed reactions, notable for its shock factor and contradictory styling to the typical girl-group 'look'.
 The style is considered to be her most noteworthy transformation.

 Other ventures

 Endorsements and promotions

-Park's "youthful" look has led her to endorse various cosmetic products.

 Park is one of the most in-demand faces in both the Philippines and South Korea, having appeared in many TV commercials and print ads over the course of her career.
 Park's huge popularity led to her instantly signing many Philippine and foreign endorsement deals ranging from personal care and food products to everyday items at the end of the competition.
 Her first endorsement was for Dong-A pens.
 Along with other Star Circle Quest finalists, Park modeled for and endorsed BNY Jeans in 2004.
 She served as the face for Tekki Asian Classic Noodles, and helped promote Canon, a Japanese camera brand looking to solidify their power in the Philippines.
 She endorsed Confident feminine napkins, and Rejoice shampoo as well.
 In addition to the shampoo's advertisements, Park also contributed a single to go along with the brand.
 Park also campaigned for Maxi-Peel with Kristine Hermosa.
 Following the revival of her career as a member of 2NE1, Sandara endorsed high-profile local brands without the group.
 In 2009, she became the endorsement model for Oriental Brewery's Cass beer series, one of Korea's most famous alcoholic beverages, alongside actor Lee Min-ho.
 To help promote the beer, an accompanying music video and song was released to nationwide attention.